-- The number of pending civil cases has remained in the 1100 to 1200 range although the number of pending civil cases has steadily decreased since July 1, 1994, when the number of pending civil cases reached its high of 1220 - The additional Article III judge, authorized for the Northern District of Oklahoma by the Federal Judgeship Act of 1990, has been filled - The vacancy created when Chief Judge Cook took senior status has been filled
+- O The number of pending civil cases has remained in the 1100 to 1200 range although the number of pending civil cases has steadily decreased since July 1, 1994, when the number of pending civil cases reached its high of 1220 - The additional Article III judge, authorized for the Northern District of Oklahoma by the Federal Judgeship Act of 1990, has been filled

-- For six months in calendar year 1994 (June 10, 1994 October 7, 1994), the Court has operated with no vacancies - O The vacancy created when Chief Judge Ellison took senior status will be filled on March 8, 1995, and the Court will then operate with no vacancies - With the new judges and the Senior Judges taking cases, the number of pending cases per judgeship has been significantly reduced - A number of cases have been assigned to the Magistrate Judges with the consent of the parties - A third United States Magistrate Judge position has been allocated to the District and should be filled early this spring - Article III judges have increased their early involvement in the management of new cases - A joint case management plan, which includes a discovery plan, a settlement plan, an estimation of litigation costs, a disclosure of anticipated dispositive motions, and a recitation of stipulations, is now required for the case management conference - Friday has become a non-trial day so the frequency of interruptions of matters in trial has been reduced and the Court has block time to devote to disposing of dispositive motions - The backlog of dispositive motions and pro se matters has been reduced - A full functioning PACER (Public Access to Computerized Electronic Records) system has been installed thus allowing attorneys with PC capability to dial into the court's docketing system and extract data - An ICMS (Integrated Case Management System) has been installed allowing both civil and criminal docketing to be automated - New Local Rules have been adopted by the Court to implement the Plan
+- The vacancy created when Chief Judge Cook took senior status has been filled - For six months in calendar year 1994 (June 10, 1994 -November 7, 1994), the Court has operated with no vacancies - O The vacancy created when Chief Judge Ellison took senior status will be filled on March 8, 1995, and the Court will then operate with no vacancies - With the new judges and the Senior Judges taking cases (25% or more of a district judge's caseload), the number of pending cases per judgeship has been significantly reduced - A number of cases have been assigned to the Magistrate Judges with the consent of the parties (principally social security cases) - O A third United States Magistrate Judge position has been allocated to the District and should be filled early this spring - Article III judges have increased their early involvement in the management of new cases - A joint case management plan, which includes a discovery plan, a settlement plan, an estimation of litigation costs, a disclosure of anticipated dispositive motions, and a recitation of stipulations, is now required for the early case management conference - Friday has become a non-trial day so the frequency of inter- $rac{1}{r}$ ruptions of matters in trial has been reduced and the Court has block time to devote to disposing of dispositive motions - The backlog of dispositive motions and pro se matters has been reduced - A full functioning PACER (Public Access to Computerized) Electronic Records) system has been installed thus allowing attorneys with PC capability to dial into the court's docketing system and extract data - An ICMS (Integrated Case Management System) has been installed allowing both civil and criminal docketing to be automated - New Local Rules have been adopted by the Court to implement the Plan

-The following Report will detail these and other changes within the Northern District of Oklahoma.
+The following Report will detail these and other changes within the Northern District of Oklahoma

-I. Systematic Differential Treatment of Civil Cases

-A. Case Management Tracks
+- I. Systematic Differential Treatment of Civil Cases - A. Case Management Tracks